-After all, you’ll probably have paid off the mortgage, won’t have to fork out for your commute and the kids will – hopefully – be independent.
+After all, you’ll probably have paid off the mortgage, won’t have to fork out for your commute, and the kids will – hopefully – be independent.

 How much do I need to retire at 55 in the UK?

-You’ll get a helping hand from the government in the form of the state pension – as long as you’ve contributed to national insurance for between 10-35 years.
-You’ll get around £8,500 a year from the government, unless you reached the pension age before 6 April 2016, which means you’ll get the old state pension of around £6,500.
+You’ll get just over £10,000 a year from the government unless you reach the pension age before 6 April 2016, which means you’ll get the old state pension of just over £8,000.

 Retire at 55 with £500k

-If you want to contribute £10,000 to your pension, everyone needs to pay in £8,000.
-You’ll receive basic rate tax relief at source of £2,000, taking your total contribution to £10,000.
+If you want to contribute £10,000 to your pension, you’ll need to pay £8,000.
+However, you’ll receive basic rate tax relief at source of £2,000, taking your total contribution to £10,000.

-You can use Moneyfarm’s Pension Calculator to help you work out how much you need to be saving a month to get the income you want in retirement, or start one of Moneyfarm’s regular investment plans.
+You can use Moneyfarm’s Pension Calculator to help you work out how much you need to be saving a month to get the income you want in retirement or start one of Moneyfarm’s regular investment plans.

-Five tips to help retire at 55
+Six tips to help retire at 55

 - Start early

-- Set a target and invest as much as possible
+2. Set a target and invest as much as possible

-- Keep more of your money
+3. Keep more of your money

 Don’t let expensive management fees eat into your retirement savings.
 There are low-cost opportunities for investors wanting to protect their money and grow it for their future.

-- Don’t sacrifice your pension savings
+4. Don’t sacrifice your pension savings

-- Ease yourself into retirement
+5. Ease yourself into retirement

 You might want to slowly reduce your working hours before giving up work for good.
-That way you can enjoy some more free time, but still benefit from regular income.
+That way, you can enjoy some more free time but still benefit from regular income.
 You won’t be using your pension pot as quickly as if you gave up work straight away.

-- Decide what to do with your pension pot carefully
+6. Decide what to do with your pension pot carefully